Extending the reach of FASER, MATHUSLA, and SHiP towards smaller lifetimes using secondary particle production: Details of modeling

-\paragraph{Single dark matter particle} For the benchmark scenario described in \cref{sec:darkbrem}, a flux of dark matter particles going towards the detector comes primarily from $3$-body decays of light pseudoscalar mesons via off-shell dark photon, i.e. $\pi^0,\eta\rightarrow \gamma\,A^{\prime\,\ast}\rightarrow \gamma\,\chi\chi$~\cite{DeRomeri:2019kic}.
-The contribution from other processes like proton bremsstrahlung could become important for heavier $\chi$, but it is subdominant in the mass-range of our interest.
+\paragraph{Dark bremmstrahlung} For the benchmark scenario described in \cref{sec:darkbrem}, a flux of dark matter $\chi$ particles going toward the detector comes primarily from $3$-body decays of light pseudoscalar mesons via off-shell dark photon, i.e. $\pi^0,\eta\rightarrow \gamma\,A^{\prime\,\ast}\rightarrow \gamma\,\chi\chi$~\cite{DeRomeri:2019kic}.
+The contribution from other processes such as proton bremsstrahlung could become important for heavier $\chi$, but it is subdominant in the mass range of our interest.

 \paragraph{Inelastic dark matter} The benchmark model with inelastic DM discussed in \cref{sec:iDM} is characterized by the dark photon mass exceeding the masses of two dark fermions, $m_{A^\prime}>m_{\chi_1}+m_{\chi_2}$.
-In this case, the dominant $2$-body decays of on-shell dark photons into $\chi_1\chi_2$ pair become possible.
+In this case, the dominant $2$-body decays of on-shell dark photons into the $\chi_1\chi_2$ pair become possible.
 The parent dark photon flux is governed by one of the production processes discussed above, depending on the $A^\prime$ mass.

 In addition, since $\chi_2$s are not stable, they decay into $\chi_1$ and, typically, an electron-positron pair.
 These decays allow one to detect $\chi_2$s, when they happen inside the decay vessel.
 On the other hand, when $\chi_2$s decay before reaching the decay vessel, the resulting lighter fermions additionally contribute to the flux of $\chi_1$ relevant for secondary production discussed below.
 We take such displaced $\chi_2$ decays into account in our simulations.